TchokoApps/Apache-Kafka-using-Spring-Boot/README.md

 Source: The full source code of this project can be found here: https://github.com/dilipsundarraj1/kafka-for-developers-using-spring-boot

+# Enable Lombok on Intellij
+Goto > File > Settings > and search for > Annotation Processors.
+(See the screenshot Annotation Processors) > and Enable annotation processing

+# Yaml code completion Intellij
+Install the following plugin: Spring Assistant

 # Setting Up Kafka
 ## Start Zookeeper and Kafka Broker
 Start up the Zookeeper.